tgvashworth/tgvashworth.github.io/_posts/2014-08-31-csp-and-transducers.md

 ### And finally...

-I think there's a great deal of expressive power here, and I'm intrigued by the possibilities and implications.
+I think there's a great deal of expressive power here, particularly in making it easy to reason about data flow in large application.

 My real goal is to explore [the Actor model][actor-model] as it relates to front-end engineering, particularly in preventing an explosion of complexity with increasing scale.
 It's the model [Flight][flight] uses, but I'm not wholly convinced events — while perfect for one-shot notifications — are the right primitive for coordinating behaviour and flow-control.